bcarrillo1051/Atinverter/docs/software/PWM_control.md

 # **PWM Control**
 ***

 The main objective of the PWM code is generate the necessary PWM signals that will allow us to produce a 50Hz or 60Hz sine wave.

 How this is actually accomplished is specifically through two main stages: An H-bridge and an LC filter network.

 In the H-bridge, the switching signals are delivered from the ATMEGA328P to the gate drivers which drive the MOSFETs.
 The characteristic frequency of the switching signals (AKA switching frequency) was chosen to be $$f_{sw} = 31,372Hz$$.
 The supplied switching signals also have a variable duty cycle that aims to emulate the progressive increasing and decreasing behavior of a sine wave.

-The H-bridge is simply the stages that allows us to have complimentary switching where a switching control signal controls a power signal that is provided to the load.
+The H-bridge is the stage that allows us to have complimentary switching.
+A switching control signal controls a power signal that is provided to the load.

 The signal is averaged is through the LC filter.
 The LC filter removes the switching frequency and the fundamental frequency remains.